 Many people wonder why we have wisdom teeth at all.
 After all, they are teeth that seemingly serve no purpose, given most people end up getting them pulled.
 While wisdom teeth have indeed transformed into something that modern humans don’t necessarily use, their actual function among our ancestors was very different.
 If you have questions about your wisdom teeth issues or pain contact Whittier Square Dentistry.
+We also offer affordable dental implant services.

 Watch This Excellent Video On Wisdom Teeth